Purplejam/ghlinks/README.md

 # Full Stack Project: Backend + Frontend

 This project consists of a backend (NestJS) and a frontend (React).
 The backend runs on port `3000`, and the frontend runs on port `8080`.
-Follow the instructions below to run both applications locally using terminal commands.

 ## Project Structure